2 U.S. Men Handed Over to Japanese Custody over Ghosn Escape

 - Русский

-Tokyo, March 2 (Jiji Press)--U.S. authorities handed over two American men suspected of unlawfully aiding former Nissan Motor Co. <7201> Chairman Carlos Ghosn's escape from Japan to Lebanon while on bail to Japanese custody on Monday local time.
+Tokyo, March 2 (Jiji Press)--U.S. authorities handed over two American men to Japanese custody on Monday local time, on suspicion of unlawfully aiding former Nissan Motor Co. <7201> Chairman Carlos Ghosn's escape from Japan to Lebanon while on bail.

-An aircraft carrying the two men--Michael Taylor, 60, a former U.S. Green Beret, and his son, Peter, 28--has left an airport in Boston and is expected to arrive in Japan on Tuesday afternoon.
+An aircraft carrying the two men--Michael Taylor, 60, a former U.S. Green Beret, and his son, Peter, 28--arrived at Narita International Airport east of Tokyo on Tuesday afternoon after leaving an airport in Boston

-Investigators from the special squad of the Tokyo District Public Prosecutors Office arrested them during the flight on suspicion of illegally harboring the former chief of the major Japanese automaker and aiding him in violating the Japanese immigration control law, sources familiar with the situation said.
+Investigators dispatched from the special squad of the Tokyo District Public Prosecutors Office arrested them on suspicion of illegally harboring the former chief of the major Japanese automaker, sources familiar with the situation said.

-According to the prosecutors office, Ghosn, 66, illegally left Japan for Lebanon on a private jet from Kansai International Airport in the western prefecture of Osaka in late December 2019 without undergoing immigration checks while he was on bail awaiting trial in Japan over his alleged financial misconduct.
+According to the prosecutors office, Ghosn, 66, illegally left Japan for Lebanon on a private jet from Kansai International Airport in the western prefecture of Osaka in late December 2019 without undergoing immigration checks.
+Ghosn was on bail awaiting trial in Japan over his alleged financial misconduct.

 [Copyright The Jiji Press, Ltd.]